minhanh01bg/insurance/README.md

 - ...

 # Data normalization
+- Text values are converted to numeric values with one hot encoding method<br>
 - Values of each column are normalized to the range [0, 1] <br>
 - Values of each column are normalized with the max value of the column